 To ensure your child's safety, all visitors must press an entrance buzzer and identify themselves and announce their intentions.
 Parents must stop at the principal's office, sign in and obtain a visitor's badge before going to any part of the building.
-Security personnel is onsite at each school.
 Classes cannot be interrupted before or during the day for any reason unless an appointment has been pre-arranged.
 Conferences can be arranged by either a note or phone call prior to the date of the conference.